fullstackleo777/parrot-os-fine-tuning/add-exfat-to-gparted.md

    ```

 ### 5. Install Additional Filesystem Utilities (Optional)
 In some cases, the **exfatprogs** package may work better than `exfat-utils` for certain Linux distributions.
-Try installing it:
+Try installing it.

 ```bash
 sudo apt install exfatprogs